Ramadan Fasting and Muslim Patients

 By Shahid Athar, MD, FACP, FACE

 Muslims worldwide observe total fasting (no food or water) between dawn to sunset in the month of Ramadan.
 They do so not for losing weight or any medical benefit, but as fasting is ordained in Qur’an which says.

-"O you who believe!
-Fasting is prescribed to you, as it was prescribed for those before you (i.e. Jews, & Christians) so that you may (learn) self-restraint."(2:183)
+“O you who believe!
+Fasting is prescribed to you, as it was prescribed for those before you (i.e. Jews, and Christians) so that you may (learn) self-restraint. ”(2:183)

 Food is needed by the body to provide energy for immediate use by burning up carbohydrates, that is, sugar.
 Excess of carbohydrates which cannot be used is stored up as fat tissue in muscles, and as glycogen in liver for future use.
 Insulin, a hormone from the pancreas, lowers blood sugar and diverts it to other forms of energy storage, that is, glycogen.
 To be effective, insulin has to be bound to binding sites called receptor.
 Obese people lack receptor; therefore, they cannot utilize their insulin.
 This leads to Insulin Resistance and Glucose Intolerance.

 When one fasts (or decreases carbohydrate intake drastically), it lowers his blood glucose and insulin level.
 This causes breakdown of glycogen from the liver to provide glucose for energy need and breakdown of fat from adipose tissue to provide for energy needs.

 On the basis of the human physiology described above, semi-starvation (ketogenic) diets have been devised for effective weight control.
 These diets provide calculated amount of protein in divided doses with plenty of water, multi-vitamins, etc. These effectively lower weight, blood sugar, but because of their side-effects, should be used only under the supervision of a physician.